DoctorEww/software-assurance/usecase/send_text/readme.md

 Team’s Recommended Mitigation: Input Validation and Sanitation

 Bitwarden’s Implemented Mitigation: The entirety of the send request is encrypted and stored on Bitwarden servers.
-Bitwarden takes the responsibility of encrypting the sent text, however does very little in terms of validating the text as it become encrypted as soon as it is sent and does not get decrypted until it reaches the recipient.
+Bitwarden takes the responsibility of encrypting the sent text, however does very little in terms of validating the text as it became encrypted as soon as it is sent and does not get decrypted until it reaches the recipient.

 #### Escape Input Validation: